 All you need to do is:

-Your host will register both of you together; you do not have to register yourself;
+• Your host will register both of you together; you do not register yourself;

 WHAT?
 HOW DO I FIND A HOST?

-This new process is a break from what we've done in the past and presents a bit of a learning curve for performers who haven't previously made their own arrangements but it's important to our grassroots vision for the event, and to empowering people to be co-creators of whatever it is Porchfest turns out to be.
+This process presents a bit of a learning curve for performers who haven't previously made their own arrangements but it's a big part of our grassroots vision for the event, and to empowering people to be co-creators of whatever it is Porchfest turns out to be.
 Here's some tips for getting it figured out:

 IT'S WHO YOU KNOW